evadllewop/Project2/README.md

     - Front End: Logo's, background, CSS, anything visual.
     - Back End: HTML, Calendar, and any assistance that was needed with the back-end
 ## Jose Valdez
-    - Back End: MySQL Database, JS, Handlebars, & routes
+    - Back End: HTML, MySQL Database, JS, Handlebars, & routes

 ## Diana Trujillo
     - Back End: Worked closely with Jose on the back end as far as troubleshooting, testing, and authentication